Welcome to Personality Central

 ENFJs strongly believe in the development of human potential and growth.
-They most enjoy roles that require them to help others become better people, and it also makes them deeply appreciate the unique differences of each individual and how they can make a unique contribution to the organization or society in general.
+They most enjoy roles that require them to help others become better people, and it also makes them deeply appreciate the unique differences of each and how they can make a unique contribution to the organisation or society in general.

 Whenever possible, when assigning them a task, talk about how it would help others develop and grow.
 While most tasks may not have such an effect, but the communication of this will truly motivate the ENFJ to do the best for you.

 GIVE THEM FLEXIBILITY TO ACHIEVE OBJECTIVES

 ENFJs are insightful individuals who can understand the essence or the purpose of a task before you tell them.
 They are comfortable with big ideas, abstract theories and like discussing them.

 When assigning a task to ENFJs, providing general guidelines would be sufficient.
 They would like to be trusted to make personal judgments and decisions according to their values and insight to achieve the objectives.